Billmate/woocommerce/woocommerce-gateway-billmate/Readme.txt

 5. Navigate to Settings under Wordpress, then "Billmate Settings" and enter your Billmate ID and Secret
 6. Navigate to Woocomerce-Settings-Checkout and setup the payment methods.

-Link to full documentation: http://billmate.se/plugins/manual/Installation_Manual_Woocommerce_Billmate.pdf
+Link to full documentation: https://billmate.se/plugins/manual/Installationsmanual_Woocommerce_Billmate.pdf (Swedish)

 = Update =
 Before updating the plugin, please save your settings and make a backup of your store.
 If you have a teststore, then do the update on the teststore before updating the real store.